Have you heard of Millennial Pink?

 Once I found this photograph I started to play with putting together a colour scheme for a project.
 This is the mood board I created which I think will translate really well into an interior scheme.
 Remember that you don't have to incorporate everything from a mood board as they are simply great inspiration to help you to achieve the look that you want.

 You can also incorporate some beautiful greenery in the styling and use predominantly black and white with just an accent of pink, which could simply be an artwork.

-I have found some really beautiful inspiration on the internet which I hope will persuade you that pink is a colour to look out for and to start taking seriously again.
+I have found some really beautiful inspiration on the internet which I hope will persuade you that pink is a colour to look out for, whether you are one of the Millennials or not, and to start taking seriously again.